trustwallet/developer/assets/add_new_asset.md

 7. Add TRON TRC10 ID or TRC20 owner contract address to allowlist [](https://github.com/trustwallet/assets/tree/master/blockchains/tron/allowlist.json)

-### How To Add Files to the Repo
+### How To Add Files
 If you are not familiar with GitHub or Git, the process of adding new tokens may look complicated at first glance, but it consists of only a few steps, and is not very complicated.

 #### Basics, Prerequisites

-The assets repository is maintained in GitHub, the largest hosting for open source projects.
+The assets repository is maintained in [GitHub](https://github.com), the largest hosting for open source projects.
 You need a GitHub account to interact with it.

-To do changes in the assets repository, you need to create a personal copy called _fork_.
+To do changes in the assets repository, you need to create a personal copy called a _fork_.

 Once the changes are prepared inside the fork, you need to create a _pull request_ to the main repository.
 Upon review the maintainers will accept your pull request, and the changes will be incorporated.